SSCHAcode/CellConstructor/README.md

 The fortran compiler is required to compile the fortran libraries from Quantum ESPRESSO.

-Suggested, but not required, is the installation of spglib.
+Suggested, but not required, is the installation of ASE and spglib.
+The presence of a valid ASE installation will enable some more features, like the possibility to load structures by any ASE supported file format, or the possibility to export the structures into a valid ASE Atoms class.
 This library is able to compute symmetries from the structure, and inside the symmetry module there is a convertor to let CellConstructure dealing with symmetries extracted with spglib.
+However, for a more carefull symmetry analisys, we suggest the use of external tools like ISOTROPY.
+This package can generate ISOTROPY input files for more advanced symmetry detection.

 ## Installation